snehapb2018-ui/VIRTUALWORKS-LAB-HEALTHCARE-PHARMACY-DATA-ANALYTICS-INTERNSHIP-TASKS/README.md

 ✅Predicted Probability P: Was calculated using formula 1 / (1 + EXP(-Z))

+4. A threshold value was chosen to predict heart disease.If Predicted probability is greater than or equal to this value,the case was predicted as Heart Disease.

-4.0.64 was chosen as THRESHOLD for Prediction.
+   0.64 was chosen as THRESHOLD for Prediction.

 This helped reduce false positives and maximize overall accuracy.Ensured that only patients with high predicted probability were predicted positive.

-5. A column was added to check whether predicted interpretation and actual interpretation were same.
+5.A column was added to check whether predicted interpretation and actual interpretation were same.

 ### OUTPUT OF LOGISTIC REGRESSION MODEL :PREDICTED 23 OUT OF 32 PATIENTS HAVE HEART DISEASE

-6. A confusion matrix was built with outcomes True Positive (TP), True Negative (TN), False Positive (FP), False Negative (FN).
+6.A confusion matrix was built with outcomes True Positive (TP), True Negative (TN), False Positive (FP), False Negative (FN).

 This helps evaluate classification models by summarizing predictions against actual targets in a grid format.